asvskartheek/asvskartheek.github.io/index.md

 ## Bio

-I am a research fellow at [IIIT Hyderabad](https://iiit.ac.in/), where I was jointly advised by  [Prof. C. V. Jawahar](http://faculty.iiit.ac.in/~jawahar/) and [Prof. Vinay P. Namboodiri](https://www.cse.iitk.ac.in/users/vinaypn/) at [Center for Visual Information Technology](http://cvit.iiit.ac.in/).
+I am a research fellow at [IIIT Hyderabad](https://iiit.ac.in/), where I am jointly advised by  [Prof. C. V. Jawahar](http://faculty.iiit.ac.in/~jawahar/) and [Prof. Vinay P. Namboodiri](https://www.cse.iitk.ac.in/users/vinaypn/) at [Center for Visual Information Technology](http://cvit.iiit.ac.in/).
 My research is focused on neural machine translation for low resource languages using low compute resources.

 Prior to this, I have spent a brief time as a research assistant at [Institute of Infocomm Research (I2R)](https://www.a-star.edu.sg/i2r), A*STAR in Singapore working on the problem of dynamic analysis of benign programs, under the supervision of [Dr. Sai Praveen Kadiyala](https://www.linkedin.com/in/kadiyala-sai-praveen-92131733/).